gomberg5264/amazon-price-watcher/README.md

 4. Heroku Scheduler is utilised on a Heroku deployment to make sure all products are scraped daily (12:00am UTC).
 The "scraper" dir holds all scripts currently on the Heroku deployment

 #### To Be Determined:

-- Move product.service from promise-based to await/async (personal choice)
-- Create script that will be run by Heroku Scheduler (POST request to /api/scrape)

 ## Schemas